IndoorAtlas/unity-plugin/README.md

 * To start developing your own app, create an [API key](https://app.indooratlas.com/apps).
 * An example Unity project is included in the example folder.

+It's recommended you use Unity version 2020.2.6f1 or higher.

 ## How to Use
-### Receiving location events

-At first, copy Plugins folder to your Unity project's Asset folder.

-To start receiving location events, you have to add a `IaBehavior.cs` script from Plugins folder to a component which implements the following functions:

-* `void onLocationChanged(string locationstr)`
-    - `string locationstr` is a JSON serialized `IndoorAtlas.Location` object.
-* `void onStatusChanged(string statusstr)`
-    - `string statusstr` is a JSON serialized `IndoorAtlas.Status` object.
-* `void onHeadingChanged(string headingstr)`
-    - `string headingstr` is a JSON serialized `IndoorAtlas.Heading` object.
-* `void onOrientationChange(string orientationstr)`
-    - `string locationstr` is a JSON serialized `IndoorAtlas.Location` object.
-* `void onEnterRegion (string regionstr)`
-* `void onExitRegion (string regionstr)`
-    - `string regionstr` is a JSON serialized `IndoorAtlas.Region` object.

-Callback inputs can be parsed to IndoorAtlas data types using `JsonUtility.FromJson`.

-`IaBehavior.cs` script has the following options which has to be filled before the positioning can start:

 * IndoorAtlas API key and secret.
 You can generate credentials from [our website](https://app.indooratlas.com/apps).
-* Orientation and heading sensitivity parameters (in the units of degree).
-These parameters control how often `onHeadingChanged` and `onOrientationChanged` callbacks are called.
-The smaller the sensitivity (degree) is, the smaller rotation triggers the callbacks.

-IndoorAtlas Unity Plugin starts calling component's callbacks immediatelly from the start of the app.
+## Example

+There's an example Unity project which implements basic AR wayfinding functionality using the `IndoorAtlas AR Wayfinding` component.
+To build and run it on a real device, you may have to change the bundle identifier field in the Player Settings and fill your IndoorAtlas credentials to `IndoorAtlas Session` component.

+NOTE: For the AR functionality you will need a API key with AR support enabled.
+Please contact IndoorAtlas sales for this!

+## Scripting

+There is a `IndoorAtlasApi.cs` included that wraps most of our Android and iOS SDK functionality to C#.
+You may use this api in your own components.
+To get callbacks from the Android and iOS SDK, your component should be children of `IndoorAtlas Session` component, and implement onei or more of the following methods:

+* IndoorAtlasOnLocationChanged
+* IndoorAtlasOnStatusChanged
+* IndoorAtlasOnHeadingChanged
+* IndoorAtlasOnOrientationChanged
+* IndoorAtlasOnEnterRegion
+* IndoorAtlasOnExitRegion
+* IndoorAtlasOnRoute

+To get better idea of how these callbacks work and what are their arguments, check the `IndoorAtlasSession.cs` source file.

 ### Coodinate systems

-This repository contains `WGSConversion` class (in `WGSConversion.cs` file) which can be used to convert IndoorAtlas SDK's (latitude, longitude) coordinates to metric (east, north) coordinates.
+This repository contains `WGSConversion` class (in `IndoorAtlasWGSConversion.cs` file) which can be used to convert IndoorAtlas SDK's (latitude, longitude) coordinates to metric (east, north) coordinates.

 #### A numerical example